Gerald and Charlene Gallego: California

 Three days later, during questioning from Gerald, Charlene broke down on the stand after he repeatedly asked her to describe the murders.
 She maintained that she had not seen the murder of Sowers but testified that she had witnessed Gerald fatally shoot Miller.
 Gerald subsequently asked her if she felt afraid of him following Miller's death, to which she responded "What did you expect me to feel?
 Yes, I was afraid".
 On January 17, Charlene returned to the stand, and Gerald promptly asked her why she had lied to investigators and engaged in a coverup, to which she responded, "Gerry, you know very well that you shot and killed those two kids."
 Gerald replied, "Isn't it a fact you entered this coverup willingly because you are in fact murderess?"
 As Charlene was replying loudly that Gerald was a liar, Spellberg interrupted the exchange and threatened to hold both in contempt of court if they continued.
 Supposedly, at one point during the trial, Gerald hid in one of the building's bathrooms in an attempt to avoid further questioning.
 After six days of questioning, Charlene left the courtroom sobbing.

-Charlene would take the stand again during the trial's penalty phase, where she recounted the murder of Aguilar, how Gerald raped her in their van before burying her alive and how he "had no tears in his eyes" after the fact.
-She also testified that, shortly after killing Mochel, Gerald bragged that "it was easy – just like the other one."
-Under cross-examination, Charlene acknowledged that she could have called for help during the time both victims were alive but claimed she was afraid of Gerald's "emotional control."